EliasKotlyar/Xiaomi-Dafang-Hacks/hacks/flashinguboot.md

 ## Flashing the U-Boot bootloader:

 1. Login via SSH
-2. Get the correct [bootloader](https://github.com/Dafang-Hacks/uboot/tree/master/compiled_bootloader) for your device and RAM size.
-NOTE: if you're going to use wget, you need to use the RAW link to the .bin so that you don't accidentally download html.
+2. Download the correct [bootloader](https://github.com/Dafang-Hacks/uboot/tree/master/compiled_bootloader) for your device and RAM size.
+NOTE: if you are using wget, you need to use the RAW link to the .bin file so that you don't accidentally download a html file.
 3. Put the bootloader file in the root of your microsd card `/system/sdcard`.
 4. **Verify the MD5 hash of the file!!
 Do not skip this step or you may brick your camera!**
 5. Write the bootloader to flash